KevinBoyette/algorithms/README.md

 #### Running Tests
-Tests are written using PyTest.
-PyTest-Watch and PyTest-PyTestMon are awesome tools if you're looking for a test runner.
+Tests are written using Unittest.
+To run all tests use the following command: g

-* `ptw -- --testmon Algorithms/`
+* `./run_tests.sh`